replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 Now that we've gotten the Wordpress chart running with the default configuration, we'll take some of the helm chart values and make them user-configurable in App Manager.

 We are going to make two changes:
-* Map the `wordpressBlogName` field in the Values.yaml file to a UI field.
+* Map the `wordpressBlogName` field in the Values.yaml file to a user-configurable field in the App Manager UI.
 * Override the default port of 80 to 8080.

 ### Copy the field name from the Values file